kvdroid/Kvdroid/README.md

-PyAndroid
+PyAndroidKX
 =========
-PyAndroid is a fork of [Kvdroid](https://github.com/yunus-ceyhan/Kvdroid)
+PyAndroidKX is a fork of [Kvdroid](https://github.com/yunus-ceyhan/Kvdroid)

 A re-implementation of android java API in python with easy access to some Android functionality like Notification, Reading of Contacts, accessing Webview Cookies, etc...